CPS Lecture #21: Richard Heinberg on Peak Oil and the Oil Depletion Protocol

-Dr. Lisa Materson: Has it always been Sex in the City for American women?
-An intriguing look at the history of women's sexuality.
+CPS Lecture #9: Dr. Lisa Materson on Has it always been Sex in the City for American women?

 Lisa Materson, Assistant Professor of History at the University of California at Davis, teaches classes on the history of sexuality in America,women's history, and American race relations.
 Prior to coming to UC-Davis,she taught at Yale University and held a postdoctoral fellowship at Princeton University.
 She is currently writing a book on African American women's political activism in the nineteenth and twentieth centuries.
 This should be an excellent event with lots of fascinating questions addressed:

 What did "passionlessness" and "hysteria" mean to nineteenth-century Americans?

 When did birth control become widely available to American women and men?

 How did the feminist movement affect the bedroom?

 CPS Lecture #4: Kay Moffett on Not Your Mother’s Divorce

 Saturday, September 20, 2003